wisdom-oss/deployment/README.md

     ```bash
     nano wisdom.conf
     ```
-5. Build all needed docker images
+5. Startup Authentik for configuration
+    > :warning: Only run the specified command to stop all services from starting up while trying to start up the configuration for authentik.
+    > :information_source: This step will also initialize the database, if the database is started for the first time
     ```bash
+    docker compose --profile authentik-config up -d
+    ```

+    Now follow the steps described further down under `Configure the platform > Authentik` after accessing the authentik UI on port `9000`

+    After finishing the needed setup steps shut down the containers with the following command:
+    ```bash
+    docker compose --profile authentik-config down
+    ```

+6. Build all needed docker images
+    > :warning: The build process for the frontend will fail is no OpenID configuration was set.
+    > :information_source: The build process may take up to 30 minutes!
+    ```bash
     docker compose build
     ```
-6. Prepare API Gateway Database
+7. Prepare API Gateway Database
     ```bash
     docker compose run api-gateway kong migrations bootstrap
     ```

-6. Start up the containers
+8. Start up the containers
     ```bash
     docker compose up -d
     ```

-Now the platform ist deployed on your machine and ready to be configured.
+Now the platform ist deployed on your machine and ready to be used.

 ### Configure the platform
 #### Authentik